AI and LLMs

 Why an LLM writes good STXT

-And STXT is more regular than Markdown:
+STXT is more regular than Markdown:

 The possible mistakes are few and well known:

-The key difference: verifiable
+The difference: verifiable

 A valid STXT document means the structure is correct.
 Valid Markdown means nothing.